okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## User Profile Policy Object

-The User Profile Object determines which user profile attributes to require users to supply.
-One User Profile Policy Object is created by default.
+The User Profile object determines which user profile attributes to require users to supply.
+One User Profile Policy object is created by default.

 | Property | Type    | Description                                                                               |
 |----------|---------|-------------------------------------------------------------------------------------------|